orbeon/orbeon-forms-doc/Form-Runner:-Custom-Model-Logic.md

 [SINCE Orbeon Forms 4.4]

+NOTE: This is an advanced feature, as it requires XForms knowledge.

 It can be useful to be able to define custom model logic, either for a particular form or shared among a number of forms.
 The `oxf.fr.detail.model.custom` property allows you to do just that:

 ```xml